lsaravia/CriticalGlobalForest/Notes.md

 Both empirical and modeling studies have emphasized that the same landscape can be connected or fragmented, depending on the movement range of the actual species (Forman 1995; Ims 1995; With and Crist 1995; With et al. 1997; Wiens 1997; Sole and Bascompte 2006).

 A frequently used method for studying the connectivity structure of a landscape is percolation modeling.
 The main focus of percolation theory is spatial spreading in a heterogeneous medium consisting of occupied and vacant sites (Stauffer and Aharony 1994).
 In a typical ecological setting, an occupied site is one containing a particular habitat type (i.e., suitable for the particular organism).
 The significance of percolation theory for ecology was recognized in the late 1980s (Gardner et al. 1987).
 Since then, a number of papers have investigated habitat maps with simulations and field data (Gustafson and Parker 1992; Milne 1992; Plotnick and Gardner 1993; Loehle et al. 1996; With 1997; Li 2002; He and Hubbell 2003; Sole et al. 2005).
 Effects of percolation on population dynamics have also been investigated (Andren 1994; With and Crist 1995; Bascompte and Sole 1996; Oborny et al. 2007).

+Sapoval et al. (1985) proposed that the fractal dimension of the GRM (Gradient Random Map) is related to the critical exponents b and g that characterize the size of the connected patch and the fragment size in the uniform process (see “Percolation through a Landscape with an Environmental Gradient”) through the equation D f p 1 ϩ 2/(2b ϩ g) .
+For the known values b p 5/36 and g p 43/18 , this equation indeed yields D f p 7/4 .
+The scaling exponents for w and u can also be related to the fundamental exponents b and g; see “Width and Length of the Hull.”
+Since b and g are uni- versal (i.e., independent of the lattice), the same is true for the scaling laws for w, u, and D f .
+In particular, they are also expected to be valid in correlated lattices as long as the correlations between the states of the sites (occupied or vacant) decay over short distances.
+This condition is met in the GCP because the hull edge is some distance away from the extinction edge, where correlations are strongest.
+We hypothesize that many other dynamic models would satisfy this rather weak condition, short correlation length; therefore, the same scaling laws presumably hold for a wide range of vegetation maps.

 -------------